Navigation

 What wasn't done

 I didn't conduct user interviews before building.
 I didn't run usability tests on the review page layout.
 The e-commerce UX pattern is based on competitive analysis and reasoning about mental models, not observed behavior with real users.
 Self-initiated, no research budget.
 The decisions are reasoned, not tested.
-The evaluation plan is how I'll find out if the reasoning holds.

 Next Case Study

-Spotify — Recently Played Controls
+Spotify: Recently Played Controls

 View Case Study